rayestrada/bravery/README.md

 ```

 ## Linting
-Lint the sass files to check for standards compliance.
+Lint the sass and js files to check for standards compliance.
 ```
 npm run gulp lint
 ```